mco-gh/mco.dev/content/puzzles/paragraph.md

 tags = ["puzzles"]
 date = "2017-03-26"
-title = "An Unusual Paragraph"
+title = "An Unusual Paragraph" subtitle = "How quickly can you find out what is unusual about this paragraph?"
 +++

 How quickly can you find out what is unusual about this